popnerdstudios/C-3DK/README.md

 This project is a fan-made creation and is not affiliated with the official Star Wars franchise or its creators.

 ## Contributions
 Contributions to C-3DK are welcome.
-Whether it's expanding the chatbot's knowledge of the Star Wars universe, enhancing its conversational skills, or improving its technical aspects, all contributions help make C-3DK more interactive and fun.
+Whether it's expanding the chatbot's knowledge, enhancing its conversational skills, or improving its technical aspects, all contributions help make C-3DK more interactive and fun.